 EHR/EMR sends a superbill that lists all the services provided to the client.
 Each service is aligned with a CPT code, each diagnosis with an ICD-10 code.
 Typically, the superbill is sent in an HL7 format.

 After that, the superbill goes to the billing management system.
 The system checks the patient’s insurance plan and, being integrated with EHR, verifies the validity of the information submitted.
 This data forms the basis for a claim.
 Given that different insurance companies cover different services, there are different claims formed within a single superbill.

 Next, these claims are sent over to the clearinghouse.
 The task of a medical billing clearinghouse is to ‘pack’ the claim into a format accepted by the insurance company.
 The EDI 837 file format is the most typical.
 There’s a catch, though: the healthcare provider and the insurance company might have different clearinghouses.
 If that’s the case, the healthcare provider’s clearinghouse has to send a claim to the insurance company’s clearinghouse that will, in turn, provide the insurance company with the file in the required format.
-The government dictates some of the requirements for this file format, so it’s essential to know all the nuances.
+The government dictates some regulatory requirements for this file format, so it’s essential to know all the nuances.

 Finally, the insurance company gets the claim in the necessary format.
 If there are any questions or comments, the process runs all the way back.
 The insurance company sends a message in the same format back to the clearinghouse that had sent the claim.
 The clearinghouse goes back to the billing management system, and so on.
 That’s why it takes a while for all these transactions and approvals to come through.
 With two clearinghouses in one chain, delays are simply inevitable.

 Read also the article about medical billing trends.

 Three of the critical features of medical billing and claim processing software should perform flawlessly are billing, claim management (transmission, retrieval, processing, and submission), and medical coding.
 Let’s look at them in detail.